neutimesnewroman/website-source/about.md

 ---
 title: About
-layout: base
+layout: base-mobile-title
 ---

-# Who We Are
+## Who We Are

 Thank you for reading Times New Roman, Northeastern University’s Premier satire/comedy newspaper,